dshanke/autotrade/lesson2.md

 # if line starts with # it is a single line comment

 """
-multiline comments are embedded within """ this is line 1 this is line 2 this is line 3
+multiline comments are embedded within triple quotes this is line 1 this is line 2 this is line 3